kentslaney/login/README.md

 ## TODOs
 - pub/sub JSON and group access queries
-- make the login service start via construction of class imported from package
-- set the platforms via launch conditions and allow extensibility of /login BP
+- set the platforms via launch conditions
 - need a way to create an AccessGroup object via UUID or group name
 - construct group via UUID or name (optionally pathlib-like with / as sep)
 - lambda based group construction